RobWiederstein/awesome-maps-r/README.md

 - [`ggspatial`](https://paleolimbot.github.io/ggspatial/) interacts with `ggplot2` as the backend.
 Can add scale bars and direction.

+- [`giscoR`](https://ropengov.github.io/giscoR/) "is an API package that helps to retrieve data from Eurostat - GISCO (the Geographic Information System of the COmmission).
+It also provides some lightweight data sets ready to use without downloading."

 - [`leaflet`](https://rstudio.github.io/leaflet/articles/leaflet.html) "is one of the most popular open-source JavaScript libraries for interactive maps.
 It’s used by websites ranging from The New York Times and The Washington Post to GitHub and Flickr, as well as GIS specialists like OpenStreetMap, Mapbox, and CartoDB."

 - [`ozmaps`](https://mdsumner.github.io/ozmaps/) contains maps of Australia.